A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

 \subsection{Summary}

-Transferring knowledge across domains is a key strategy for maximizing the use of existing annotations.
-This triggered extensive studies of UDA and DG in the field of machine learning in the past years.
-Despite great advancements in related areas such as 2D computer vision and NLP, UDA and DG for point clouds is far under-explored.
-This is evidenced by the smaller number of published papers and low performance on various benchmarks as listed in the appendix.
-Hence, more efforts are urgently needed to advance the development of this very promising research area.
+Transferring knowledge across domains is crucial for maximizing the use of existing annotations, leading to extensive studies of UDA and DG in machine learning.
+However, despite significant advancements in areas like 2D vision and NLP, UDA and DG for point clouds remain under-explored, as indicated by fewer publications and lower benchmark performance.
+Consequently, more efforts are urgently needed to advance this promising research area.